 When it comes to lighting, NZXT has never been one to shy away from offering it wherever possible.
 The company’s earliest cases offered accent lighting well before it was popular so it really comes as no surprise that the company is leading the charge into case lighting with its various HUE products.
 The HUE+ was our former top choice for this guide and it has been appropriately dethroned by the newly released HUE 2.
-You can read our full HUE 2 review here.

 The HUE 2 ecosystem is comprised of the main HUE 2 RGB lighting unit, the HUE 2 Ambient, HUE 2 Underglow, HUE 2 LED strips, HUE 2 Cable Comb and several other yet-to-be announced products.
 Like its predecessor, the HUE 2 RGB lighting unit featured here is more than enough to start your RGB case party.

 The HUE 2 kit comes with ten individually addressable LEDs on each of its four strips.
 With a total of 40 LEDs and multiple extension cords included, the kit is capable of lighting up a wide range of build sizes out of the box.
 If you have a larger case or want even more RGB lighting, the main lighting unit allows you to expand things even further.